Frugal-retirement helps make our money last

 Frugal-retirement will help us make our money last.
 It does not mean that you have to deprive yourself of things that you need.
-Frugal-retirement does mean that you budget and develop careful spending habits.
+Frugal-retirement does mean that you budget and develop careful spending habits and sound financial planning.
 It also means that you learn to respect money.
 And your budget preparation must include a candid assessment of expenses.
 The following list are some things that have worked for us.

 - Grow your own vegetables.
 This will take a small upfront investment but will pay off in the long run.

 - Freeze or can your own vegetables.
 Frozen are better for your health but will require a freezer.
 A chest type freezer is good and less expensive.

 - Starting a back yard garden?
 Don’t buy a rototiller, rent one.

 - Bake your own bread.
 You can purchase a loaf of whole-grain bread for about $4 or a five-pound bag of flour for $3 and bake six to seven loaves.
 Automatic bread makers do all the work and are available for as little as $25 to $30.

 - Warehouse clubs such as Costco, Sam’s and BJ’s offer quality merchandise at discounted prices.
 One issue is that you often have to buy in quantities that are not practical.
 Our solution to this issue is to buy items such as an eight can package of canned tuna and split the cost and the package with our neighbor.
 Another issue is that these stores are skilled merchandisers so one has to be cautious to avoid impulse purchases that do not contribute to frugal-retirement.